rannmann/SourceCmd/README.md

 This tool allows you to run console commands in your favourite source engine game (without having to enter it in the console).
 For now every time you execute a command the console will yell something about not being in the main thread, ignore that.
+This works with clients in text-mode, but only grabs the first instance of the process, not all.

 Full source code included.
 Released under GPLv3 http://www.gnu.org/licenses/gpl.html